s-fujimt/s-fujimt/README.md

 My web development journey started when I created a website using PHP for my online trading card game collection when I was 13, had computer science lessons from grade 8 to 13 and studied mathematics at university.
 After graduation, I left IT for 4 years, just to find myself back in web development, working at a Japanese web consulting company.
 I am currently open for work, collaborations and interesting conversations.

 * 🌍 I'm based in ...
-Japan
+Germany
 * 🖥️ My porfolio ... is currently under construction :(
 * ✉️ You can contact me ... on linkedin or discord!
 * 🧠 I'm learning ... data, environmental science and GIS